neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 + PolicyEnforcement     + Triggers the authorization process as +
 +                       + described one section above.          +
 +-----------------------+---------------------------------------+
-+ RequireAuthenticaiton + Calls the authentication manager to   +
++ RequireAuthentication + Calls the authentication manager to   +
 +                       + authenticate all active tokens for    +
 +                       + the current request.                  +
 +-----------------------+---------------------------------------+